-This Chicken Lasagna recipe will yank you out of your regular hum drum recipe boredom.
+This Tortilla Lasagna recipe will yank you out of your regular hum drum recipe boredom.

 And you’ll find yourself saying ‘Olé!’

-With lots of traditional Mexican ingredients, you’ll devour this up without adding in the extra points!
+With lots of chicken and traditional Mexican ingredients, you’ll devour this up without adding in any unnecessary Weight Watchers Smart Points!

 I seriously believe that it’s the best diet plan out there and gives you the most freedom to eat within your lifestyle and still lose weight.

-For me, it’s really tough for me to reduce my portion sizes and restrict the types of food that I have become so accustomed to eating.
+For me, it’s really tough to reduce my portion sizes and restrict the types of food that I have become so accustomed to eating.

 Therefore, I went on an online search for some filling and tasty recipes that also have low Weight Watchers points.